aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/cdr/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from CDR(Vector Drawing Image) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from CDR format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from CDR format to other available formats using
+Aspose.Imaging for Java.
 A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
 Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
 CDR files can be opened with CorelDRAW as the primary application and can also be converted to other formats such as PDF, JPG, PNG, BMP and AI.
 It can be used for representation of various graphics data like brochures, tabloids, envelopes, and postcards.
-Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.
+Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}